 Totally is committed to comply with data protection and the general data protection regulation requirements and good practice.
 These include:

-- Processing personal information only where this is strictly necessary for legal and regulatory purposes, or for legitimate or contractual organisational purposes.
+- Processing personal information only where this is strictly necessary for legal and regulatory purposes, or for legitimate organisational purposes.

 - Processing only the minimum personal information required for these purposes.

-- Providing clear and timely information to natural persons (including children) about how their personal information can be used and by whom.
+- Providing clear information to natural persons (including children) about how their personal information can be used and by whom.